Irene Gut Opdyke

 Maple tree in memory of Irena Gut Opdyke, Righteous Among the Nations, in Piekary Śląskie, in Poland.

 Irene Gut Opdyke (born Irena Gut, 5 May 1918 – 17 May 2003) was a Polish nurse who gained international recognition for aiding Polish Jews persecuted by Nazi Germany during World War II.
-She was honored as a Righteous Among the Nations by Yad Vashem for risking her life to save 12 Jews.
+She was honored as a Righteous Among the Nations by Yad Vashem in Jerusalem for risking her life to save 12 Jews.

 Life

+Irena Gut was born into a Catholic family, in Kozienice, Poland, five months ahead of the formation of the Second Polish Republic; she was one of five daughters.
+The Gut family moved during Guts childhood, first to Chełm before settling Kozłowa Góra, where her father opened a factory which produced glass and ceramics.